 Parking for up to 3 cars

-Childern welcome.
-Low allergen enviornment.
-Unsuitable for the elderly or infirm.
-Wheelchair inaccessable.
+Children and babies welcome.
+Low allergen environment.
+Unsuitable for the infirm.
+Wheelchair inaccessible.

 Central heating, linen, towels etc provided free plus cleaning materials etc. This is farmland and is home to many cows and is unlikely to appeal to pet owners.
 The upside is that you can buy eggs and milk at the farms.
 Cots, playpen, pramettes, steilizer etc for babies if required - please mention at time of booking.

 You can see owls, herons, redshanks, green woodpeckers, kingfishers, avocets, terns, lapwings, storks, egrets, hoopoes, buzzards, hawks, curlews, stilts, spoonbills, eagles, otters.